Tested Baking & Dessert Recipes & Videos

 Apple Crisp

 In a large bowl, whisk together the flour, sugar, baking powder, and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
+Cut the cold butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
 In a separate small bowl whisk together the egg, milk, and vanilla extract and add to the flour mixture, stirring just until the dough comes together.
 Do not over mix.

 Roll the remaining dough into a 9 inch (23 cm) circle, on a lightly floured surface, and gently place the dough over the apples.
 With your fingers seal the edges of the top and bottom crusts.
-Brush the top of the dough with a little milk and sprinkle with white sugar.
+Brush the top of the dough with a little cream and sprinkle with white sugar.
 Cut a slit in the center of the dough to allow the steam to escape.

 Cool on a wire rack.
 Serve warm with a dollop of whipped cream or ice cream.